purr/campband/docs/TECHNICAL.md

 clearCache()        // Clear all cached data getCacheStats()     // Get count of cached artists/albums

+// In albumStore
+updateCachedAlbum(album)  // Update cache with fresh album data (used after stream URL refresh) clearCache()              // Clear all album cache

 // In Settings page
 // Users can clear cache manually
 ```